Writing a good dissertation

 Some of this advice is closely aligned with that given by psycholinguist Herb Clark in his classic “Everyone Can Write Better (and You Are No Exception)” which is circulating on the Internet.
 I’m not covering every point made there, but it’s all excellent advice and I endorse every word.
 Read Clark’s advice too as a complement to this blog post – and he has lots of examples from student papers.
 I also recommend my favorite blogger Scott Alexander’s “Nonfiction Writing Advice”.
 Nominally this is aimed at bloggers, but most of it is good general advice that applies equally to scientific writing.

 7. Prize clarity.
-I’m not sure this is necessary to point out, but the absolute most important characteristic in technical writing is not poetry or humor or nuance or scientific-sounding-ness, but clarity.
+The absolute most important characteristic in technical writing is not poetry or humor or nuance or scientific-sounding-ness, but clarity.
 If the reader does not understand what you are saying, no communication has happened – of cleverness or poetry or nuance or anything else, much less scientific discourse.
 Basically all of my writing tips are variants on the dictum to be clear.

 For dissertations in the cognitive and behavioral sciences, the typical meta-structure is something like the following (but this can usually be more flexible than you are led to believe).
 What you need to do is fill in the different pieces of these sections and outline, paragraph by paragraph, what you will talk about in each section.
 I say what goes in each section here, with detailed tips to follow later on.